Women to drive movement

 On 26 September 2017, King Salman issued an order to allow women to drive, with new guidelines to be created and implemented by June 2018.
-Women to drive campaigners were ordered not to contact media and in May 2018, several, including Loujain al-Hathloul, Eman al-Nafjan, Aisha Al-Mana, Aziza al-Yousef and Madeha al-Ajroush, were detained.
-The ban was officially lifted on 24 June 2018, but many of the women's rights activists remained under arrest.
+Women to Drive campaigners were ordered not to contact media, and several were detained in May 2018, including Loujain al-Hathloul, Eman al-Nafjan, Aisha Al-Mana, Aziza al-Yousef and Madeha al-Ajroush.
+The ban was officially lifted on 24 June 2018, although many of the women's rights activists remained under arrest.
 As of 23 August 2018, twelve remained in detention.